snowdrop4/acornserver/README.md

 Multiple artists with the same name all get different pages, owing to a well-typed separation between:

-* artists (who may have any contributory relationship to a release group, such as "composer", "producer", "main", and so on)
+* artists (who may have any contributory relationship to a release group: such as "composer", "producer", "main", and so on)
-* release groups (the abstract concept of an release, that groups specific releases together)
+* release groups (the abstract concept of an release that groups specific releases together, and that many artists may contribute to)
-* releases (specific pressings of an album, special editions, alternate editions, and so on)
+* releases (specific pressings of an album: special editions, alternate editions, and so on)
 * torrents (an encode of a release)

 The upload page is dynamic.
 Typing in the name of an artist brings up an autocomplete function, which allows one to select from a list of pre-existing release groups and releases for said artist.